 She placed her hands on the glass window.
 A fragile mist formed around where her palms lay.
 Removing her fingers she looked at the shape created there then beyond to where, outside on the grey paved area, a prison guard looked back.
 The guard waved at her but she just turned away; unsmiling with a careworn frown upon her forehead.
 She was a woman of sixty-eight.
 Short, but still trim, with pretty features.
 Her fading blonde hair was trimmed into a neat bob.
 She wore no makeup.
 Outside a feeble sun reflected off of the puddles that gathered like riddles on the grim concrete.

 There was a clock on the wall of the room she stood in.
 The clock said thirteen twenty-two.
 She was unused to seeing clocks on walls and the sight sent a quiver of fear down her spine.
-She shrugged her shoulders then again looked to the yard.
+She shrugged her shoulders then again looked at the yard.
 Still no sign of what she was waiting, expectantly, to see.
 A deep sigh escaped her lips so she walked over to where a vending machine swallowed two forty pence pieces before spitting out bitter coffee.
 Picking the coffee up, she sat down on the tired, indistinct sofa nursing the plastic cup in her hand.
-During her time in the prison she had caught the nicotine habit but didn’t have the money to buy cigarettes so she sat fidgeting, her fingers forming curious shapes.
+During her time in the prison, she had caught the nicotine habit but didn’t have the money to buy cigarettes so she sat fidgeting, her fingers forming curious shapes.

 The coffee grew cold and remained where she had placed it on the table in front of her.
 She rose from the sofa, her nerves getting the better of her and walked back to the window.
 Windows like this seemed odd somehow.
 Their very size was unusual.
 Again the outside provided no comfort.
 The thing she yearned to see was not there.
 From behind her, a shuffle of shoes alerted her to another presence in the room.
 A tall, impressive man, stood looking at her.
 He was smartly dressed in a grey pinstripe suit.
 He wore a tie of blue that was knotted into a Windsor.
 His shoes reflected the room’s lights.